 Weathering Tough Financial Times—The Long-term Costs of Quick Cash

-FINRA is concerned that some investors may be risking their most valuable assets in an effort to raise cash quickly-including those in or near retirement, who may not have time to recover their losses.
+FINRA is concerned that some investors—including those in or near retirement, who have little time to recover their losses—may be willing to risk their most valuable assets during tough financial times in an effort to raise cash quickly.
 We are issuing this Alert to warn investors about the long-term consequences of these strategies and to provide tips on weathering tough financial times.

 Forgoing Your 401(k)?